 How much control over what should be a key piece of our collective content infrastructure did we voluntarily give up in return for little more than the promise of increased website traffic?

 To its credit, the Google Arts and Culture team has worked with the partner museums in a sincere and generous manner.
 But its values are not museum values—and neither are Facebook’s or Twitter’s.
 How many museums subject their visitors to who knows what surveillance or worse because they’ve decided it’s easier to post events exclusively on Facebook?

 I don’t mean to imply that we should go back to building everything ourselves.
 I don’t think that is desirable or even remotely realistic.
 I do think we should return to those first principles from the early days of museum tech and apply them to all the tech we use, not just the tech we make ourselves.
 I don’t ever want to apologize to a museum visitor for being targeted by annoying ads simply because I like the way our email list software formats captions.

 As a museum technologist, I’ve always incorporated the principles and the values of the museums I’ve worked for into my work.
 I have thought of myself as a builder and creative first and an ethicist second.
 Those days are coming to a close.
 Today, I’m building less, and that makes understanding the implications of the tech I’m using that much more critical.
 All of us in museum technology need to widen our scope beyond just caring about the practicality and utility of the tech we use and address head-on the ethical dimensions of these tools.

-Special thanks to Greg Albers, Douglas Hegley, Andrea Montiel de Shuman, Jennifer Foley, and Nikhil Trivedi for their help focusing some of the ideas in this post.
+Special thanks to Greg Albers, Douglas Hegley, Andrea Montiel de Shuman, Jennifer Foley, and nikhil trivedi for their help focusing several of the ideas in this post.